infokiller/i3-workspace-groups/README.md

 An important thing to understand here is that every i3 workspace is always assigned to a single group.
-And since we haven't assigned any workspace to a group yet, all the workspaces are implicitly in the [default group](#default-group), which is labeled with the string "&lt;default>".
+And since we haven't assigned any workspace to a group yet, all the workspaces are implicitly in the [default group](#default-group), which is denoted as "&lt;default>".

 After a few hours of leisure time, you decide to do some work, which requires opening a few windows on a few workspaces.
-In order to create a new group, first you switch to the workspace "4", and then you press `Super+Shift+g`, which will prompt you for a new for the new group.
-You decide to name it "work" and press enter.
+In order to create a new group, first you switch to the workspace "4", and then you press `Super+Shift+g`, which will prompt you for a group to assign to the current workspace.
+You type "work" and press enter.
+Since there's no group named "work" yet, the tool will create it and assign the focused workspace to it.
 You will then notice that the workspace name will change in i3bar to "work:4".
 Then, you press `Super+g` in order to switch the [active group](#active-group).
 You will be shown a list of existing groups, which will now be "work" and "&lt;default>".